E-mail: risk-anzen＊office.hiroshima-u.ac.jp (Please replace the asterisk(*) with @)

 On February 25, 2020, the Japanese Ministry of Health, Labour and Welfare announced a basic set of policies on handling the novel coronavirus infections (COVID-19).
 In response to such announcement, Hiroshima Prefectural Office also issued a guideline regarding the handling of the events staged by Hiroshima Prefecture on February 26.
 The guideline included the measures to prevent the further spread of the infection, requesting the public to refrain from holding events.
 Additionally, on March 1, the Japanese government also issued a guideline entitled “Measures to prevent novel coronavirus outbreaks” (Link in Japanese).

-Based on its reviews at the Meeting on the Novel Coronavirus Disease Control established on February 4, HU has decided to hold those events staged by the University in accordance with the following policy.
+Based on its reviews at the Conference on Measures against Novel Coronavirus Infection established on February 4, HU has decided to hold those events staged by the University in accordance with the following policy.

-Please note that this policy remains valid until March 31; however, after that date, it may be subject to further reviews or the extension of the term as needed by considering the extent of infection in Japan.
+Please note that this policy remains valid until further notice (Even after March 31).
+It may be subject to further reviews as needed by considering the extent of infection in Japan.

 Guideline regarding the events staged by Hiroshima University

-In case you are organizing an event or activity, first we strongly advise you to ask yourself whether or not it is vital to hold the event concerned.
-Second, it you are going ahead with the event in the end, you are obliged to do the following: taking all the relevant preventive measures in line with the criteria shown below by taking into account the extent of the infection/the number of the participants.
+As a general rule, all events or activities must be postponed/cancelled until further notice.
+In case you are organizing an event that cannot be postponed/ cancelled in the end, you are obliged to do the following: taking all the relevant preventive measures in line with the criteria shown below by taking into account the extent of the infection/the number of the participants.
 However, if you come to the conclusion that you are not able to take all the relevant preventative measures, the event in question has to be either postponed or cancelled.

 Criteria for Considering Postponement/Cancellation of a Given Event